Mansab67/Quikkred/bluechip-finmax-main/BRAND_SRIKUBERA/README.md

-# 🏦 bluechipfinmax Brand Central
+# 🏦 Quikkred Brand Central

-> **Your complete guide to the bluechipfinmax brand, project, and development**
+> **Your complete guide to the Quikkred brand, project, and development**

 ---